-This recipe comes from the chief of the Arcata Fire Department in Humboldt County, California and is considered an all-time favorite among the fireman.
+This recipe comes from the chief of the Arcata Fire Department in Humboldt County, California, and is considered an all-time favorite among the firemen.

 - 1 3⁄4 cups flour

 - 1⁄4 tsp. fine salt

 - 1 tbsp. distilled white vinegar

 - 2 tbsp. brandy

 - 1 1⁄2 cups stemmed maraschino cherries